Lecture: “Why Teach Literature in Elementary School?”UM Thursdays

 School of Education, Lecture Hall H, Montpellier

-A lecture led by Brigitte Louichon, professor of French language and literature at the School of Education at the University of Montpellier.
+Lecture led by Brigitte Louichon, professor of French language and literature at the Faculty of Education at the University of Montpellier.

 “But why on earth teach literature in elementary school?”

-For two centuries, children’s literature—whether or not it is specifically labeled “youth literature”—has been rich in masterpieces.
-It constitutes a universe in which themes, characters, situations, and images constantly interact.
+For two centuries, children’s literature—whether or not it is specifically labeled “children’s literature”—has been rich in masterpieces.
+It constitutes a universe in which themes, characters, situations, and images constantly interplay.
 This imaginary world complements the real world and helps us understand it better.

 But in this digital and multimedia age, when there is so much knowledge to acquire, so many skills to build, and so many abilities to develop, why on earth should we still—or additionally—make children read?
 What is the point of that today?